 Judging by your bank account and the world around you, it might not seem like you are rich.
 But, you are probably wealthier than you think.
 I am not talking about a richness, in your heart, like your mother would describe as she slides a plate of Spam across the table.
 Family is incredibly valuable, but you can’t realistically, hand your little brother in for a Maserati, as much as you might want to.
 What I am talking about is a very real form of wealth that we just tend to over look.
-If you look at the folks at Bitcoin, who basically decided to invent their own money, it becomes easier to realize that wealth and currency can take different shapes besides credit cards and physical cash.
+If you look at the folks at Bitcoin, who basically decided to invent their own money in order to leverage it, it becomes easier to realize that wealth and currency can take different shapes besides credit cards and physical cash.

 The barter system is amazing in that it fully preserves the integrity of exchange.
 It becomes clear that how we value things is based on what we need and how important it is to us uniquely.
 That is to say, a very fast convertible coupe wouldn’t be of much value to a mother with 6 kids.
 For this mom, a convertible does not best fulfill her transportation needs and so is less valuable than an a vehicle with higher seating capacity and safety rating.
 In the end, value is based on the relevance of properties held by a service or item.
 This is why some people will pay crazy amounts for things others consider trivial like baseball cards or old stamps.
 These items have incredible significance to them because of their personal history, taste, or circumstance and are more valuable because of it.